oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - There is a single API version that represents a collection of APIs.
   - The value is determined from calling ::${x}DriverGetApiVersion
   - The value returned will be the minimum of the ::${x}_api_version_t supported by the device and known by the driver.

-**Structure Version** - these are the versions of the structures passed-by-pointer to the driver.

-  - These are typically used by the driver to support applications written to older versions of the API.
-  - They are provided as the first member of every structure passed to the driver.

 **Driver Version** - this is the version of the driver installed in the system.